Evo-F/arania-world/settlements/lampris/Jinsport.md

 Size: 03 - City
 Demonym: Jinn
 ---
-Jinsport is a port city located on the island of Hailoch in [[lampris]].
+Jinsport is a port city located on the island of Hailoch in [[lampris|Lampris]].
 It is located at the southern tip of the island, at the southern base of Mount Dray.

 The city functions primarily as a trading post and waystation, allowing ships on long journeys around the southeastern coast of Arania to resupply their crews and anchor in a calm and well-protected harbor.